FraunhoferIVI/jCrowdSimulator/README.md

 # jCrowdSimulator
-jCrowdSimulator is a crowd simulation library and user interface written in Java.
-Implements the Social Force Model of [Helbing et al. (2005)](https://pubsonline.informs.org/doi/pdf/10.1287/trsc.1040.0108) / [Helbing et al. 1995](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.51.4282).
+jCrowdSimulator is a crowd simulation library and user interface written in [Java](https://www.java.com/).
+It implements the Social Force Model of [Helbing et al. (2005)](https://pubsonline.informs.org/doi/pdf/10.1287/trsc.1040.0108) / [Helbing et al. 1995](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.51.4282).
 It supports the [ESRI Shape Format](https://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) and the [OGC Well Known Text Format](https://www.opengeospatial.org/standards/wkt-crs), which can be used to define crowds (point data) and associated routes (point data) they should follow as well as obstacles (point/line/polygon data) that the agents of the crowd try to avoid.
+Geometry data is handled using [JTS](https://en.wikipedia.org/wiki/JTS_Topology_Suite) / [GeoTools](http://www.geotools.org/) libraries.

 ## Features
 + Multiple crowds, each having an individual route can be simulated simultaneously